polarfire-soc/polarfire-soc-bare-metal-examples/mpfs-mac-simple-test/README.md

-This program implements a test shell for the PolarFire SoC MSS MAC Ethernet driver which can be used to exercise the driver on the G5 SoC Emulation Platform with the Peripheral Daughter Board or the Icicle Kit.
+This program implements a test shell for the PolarFire SoC MSS MAC Ethernet driver which can be used to exercise the driver on the G5 SoC Emulation Platform with the Peripheral Daughter Board, the Icicle Kit and the BeagleV-Fire.

 Please note that the sample application assigns a MAC address for the GEM 0 of 00:FC:00:12:34:56 and 00:FC:00:12:34:57 for GEM 1.
 If you are using multiple